For inquiries, please contact us via email.

 The large-scale neuromorphic machines are based on two complementary principles.
 The many-core SpiNNaker machine located in Manchester (UK) connects 1 million ARM processors with a packet-based network optimised for the exchange of neural action potentials (spikes) (a comprehensive description is available in a free, open access book about SpiNNaker).

 The BrainScaleS physical model machine located in Heidelberg (Germany) implements analogue electronic models of neurons and synapses.

-Both systems are integrated into the HBP Collaboratory and offer full software support for their configuration, operation and data analysis.
+Both systems are integrated into the EBRAINS Collaboratory and offer full software support for their configuration, operation and data analysis.

 A prominent feature of the neuromorphic machines is their execution speed.
 The SpiNNaker system runs at real time, BrainScaleS is implemented as an accelerated system and emulates neurons at 1,000 times real time.
 Simulations at conventional supercomputers typically run factors of 1,000 slower than biology and cannot access the vastly different timescales involved in learning and development ranging from milliseconds to years.

 Recent research in neuroscience and computing has indicated that learning and development are a key aspect for neuroscience and real-world applications of cognitive computing.
-The HBP is the only project worldwide addressing this need with dedicated novel hardware architectures.
+The HBP was the only project addressing this need with dedicated novel hardware architectures.

 The (legacy) BrainScaleS-1 waferscale system is based on physical (analogue or mixed-signal) emulations of neuron, synapse and plasticity models with digital connectivity, running up to ten thousand times faster than real time.

 The SpiNNaker system is based on numerical models running in real time on custom digital multicore chips using the ARM architecture.
 The SpiNNaker system (NM-MC-1) provides almost custom digital chips, each with eighteen cores and a shared local 128 Mbyte RAM, giving a total of over 1,000,000 cores.